 The top 25 fish and chips in Toronto by neighbourhood

-The top fish and chips in Toronto are perfect plates of greasy golden fish and fries.
-If you’re a fan of this English staple, you’re in luck — you’ll be able to find a spot for those battered bannocks in most hoods.
+Fish and chips in Toronto are perfect plates of greasy golden fish and fries.
+If you’re a fan of this English staple, you’re in luck — you’ll be able to find a spot for those battered bannocks in most 'hoods.

-Here are my picks for the top fish and chips in Toronto by neighbourhood.
+Here are our picks for the top fish and chips in Toronto by neighbourhood.

-Fortunate Fox does a classic main of beer-battered haddock accompanied by iconic chips and tartar sauce, plus a version of mushy peas that incorporates mint.
+Fortunate Fox does a classic main of beer-battered haddock accompanied by pub chips and tartar sauce.
+Simple and delicious.